Pierre van Ryneveld: Military career

-Van Ryneveld began his military career in the First World War, in which he served in the Royal Flying Corps and later the Royal Air Force.
-For his service in the war, Van Ryneveld was awarded the Distinguished Service Order and Military Cross, Mentioned in Despatches, and presented with the Chevalier of the Legion of Honour from the French government.
+Van Ryneveld began his military career in the First World War, in which he served in the Loyal North Lancashire Regiment, transferring in April 1915 to the Royal Flying Corps, later the Royal Air Force.
+For his service in the war, Van Ryneveld was awarded the Distinguished Service Order and Military Cross, Mentioned in Despatches and presented with the Chevalier of the Legion of Honour from the French government.

 After the war, Van Ryneveld was called back to South Africa by the Prime Minister Jan Smuts in order to set up the South African Air Force (SAAF).
 He flew back home, across Africa, in a Vickers Vimy – a pioneering feat for which he and his co-pilot Quintin Brand were both knighted.

 Colonel van Ryneveld established the SAAF in 1920, and directed it until 1933, when he was promoted to Chief of the General Staff (CGS), in command of the Union Defence Forces.
 However, for the next four years the SAAF remained under Van Ryneveld's direct control as no one was appointed as the Air Force's director until 1937.

+In 1925, then Lt-Col van Ryneveld took part in the government's suppression of the Baster Council's rebellion.

+In 1928 van Ryneveld personally led an airborne expedition by new Board members of the Kruger National Park to investigate the effect of low-flying airplanes on game.
+The Board members included Deneys Reitz and General W.E.C.
+Tanner, who used the data from this trip to frame regulations on flying over the Park.

 Van Ryneveld served as CGS for sixteen years, including the whole of the Second World War.
-He retired in 1949.
+He was made a Companion of the Order of the Bath in 1945 and retired in 1949.